IRON DEFICIENCY, OBESITY, AND THE WEIGHT LOSS DILEMMA

 Both iron deficiency (ID) and obesity are global epidemics affecting billions of people worldwide.
 It has become clear that iron deficiency and obesity do not merely represent the coincidence of two frequent conditions but are molecularly linked and mutually affect each other.
 Iron homeostasis is affected by obesity and obesity-related insulin resistance in a many-facetted fashion.
 The inflammation caused by our fat reduces our ability to get iron into our cells where it belongs.
 How to combat this detrimental situation?

-Exercising while suffering from Iron Deficiency-
+Exercising while suffering from Iron Deficiency

-An immediate dilemma to lose fat in order to solve the iron problem is that due to the lack of sufficient energy, it is extremely tiresome to push through an exercise program.
-If you find yourself trying to exercise and wonder what is wrong - why you can't push yourself through your exercise set or even walk a little bit further - you really aren't going crazy!
+An immediate dilemma to lose fat to solve the iron problem is that due to the lack of sufficient energy, it is extremely tiresome to push through an exercise program.
+If you find yourself trying to exercise and wonder what is wrong - why you cannot push yourself through your exercise set or even walk a little bit further - you really aren't going crazy!
 Iron deficiency directly affects the physical performance, beyond simply being tired.
 This fact gives birth to two major dilemmas:

 - How to get to the point at which you can exercise (even a little bit) so that you can work on weight loss?

 - And, are calorie restrictions for weight loss even appropriate for someone with a nutritional deficiency?

 Focus on maintaining Iron level, then Hit the Exercise